darkskyapp/translations/README.md

 For text summaries for the next hour (that is, `minutely.summary`), summaries of the following formats are produced:

-*   `["sentence", ["next-hour-forecast-status", PERSISTENCE, STATION_STATUS]]`
 *   `["sentence", ["for-hour", WEATHER_CONDITION]]`
 *   `["sentence", ["starting-in", PRECIPITATION_TYPE, DURATION]]`
 *   `["sentence", ["stopping-in", PRECIPITATION_TYPE, DURATION]]`
 *   `["sentence", ["starting-then-stopping-later", PRECIPITATION_TYPE, DURATION, DURATION]]`
 *   `["sentence", ["stopping-then-starting-later", PRECIPITATION_TYPE, DURATION, DURATION]]`

-The first case is an error case when nearby radar stations are experiencing issues and describe the persistence of the problem as well as some information on the stations' status.

-Except for the first two case, each such summary only takes precipitation into account, and tells how the intensity of precipitation will vary over the next hour or so.
+Except for the first case, each such summary only takes precipitation into account, and tells how the intensity of precipitation will vary over the next hour or so.